List of Works T

 2022 Size 6Ocm^ Acrylics on Canvas

 The Whirlpool Highlights the spiritual meaning of the whirlpool and the great tohunga Ngatoiroirangi.
-His ability to awaken the earth with a whirlpool in anger is retold by many Maori artists.
+His ability to awaken the earth with a whirlpool in anger is retold by many Maori artists of Te Arawa.
+For me he was the ultimate tohunga of our region.

 2019 Size 5Ocm x 75cm Acrylics on Canvas

-Three Sisters mum raised us as bicultural children where we attended the pakeha church for confirmation in their faith whilst practicing Maori ways of life on the Pa.
+Three Sisters mum raised us as bicultural children where we attended the pakeha church for confirmation in their faith whilst practising Maori ways of life down on the Pa.
+There was a picture taken of mum and two of her sisters with an old carving returned to Rangiwewehi I remember this photo in my painting on another level.

 1997 Size 6Ocm x 75cm Acrylics on Canvas